erikologic/erikologic.github.io/src/lib/content/posts/react-dynamic-template-demo.md

 - Each template would declare its configuration as JSON schema and/or TypeScript-supported definitions.
 - Adding a new template would involve minimal code repetition.
 - Configuration declarations would be used to dynamically generate forms and potentially validate code in the editor.
+- When the app would load, it would fetch the configuration from DynamoDB.
+- This configuration would drive the routing, the NavBar apperance, and the behaviour of different components/sections inside each page.
 - Configuration data would be stored in DynamoDB.
 - Configuration would be validated before saving.
 - Configuration would be versioned, allowing rollback if needed and enabling optimistic concurrency control.